Neuse River - New Bern

 Enjoy kayaking or canoeing?

-There are many small and large creeks that flow
+There are many small and large creeks and rivers that flow

 into the Neuse River and offer many opportunities to explore